Yandex Cloud

 Public access to clustersPublic access to clusters

-To enable public access to master hosts from outside Yandex Cloud, enable Public access when creating a cluster.
+To enable public access to master hosts from outside Yandex Cloud, enable Public access when creating or updating your cluster.
 To connect to a cluster, use the FQDNs of its master hosts.

 Security groupsSecurity groups